Would you like to experience life as an Au Pair in the Alps?

 - Have an EU passport.
-Our partner can unfortunately not help with visas.
+Unfortunately, our partner cannot help with visas.

 - Have good English and basic French or German, or good German or French (if you do not speak English).

 - Have experience working with children – this can be as a big brother or sister, during work experience in a nursery or as a babysitter.
-If you are unsure, contact us!
+Contact us, if you are unsure!

 What you will need: